CSolution Project Structure

 Software Layers in Packs

 Software layers for reference applications may be published in software packs.
-Refer to Pack Creation » Layers for more information.
+For more information, refer to Pack Creation » Layers.

 Refer to Directory Control for information about configuring these directories.